QuantEcon/lecture-source-py/source/rst/python_by_example.rst

 To this end, we will break our program into two parts:

 #.
-A *user-defined function* that generates a list of random variables
+A *user-defined function* that generates a list of random variables.

 #.
 The main part of the program that